lezzhov/learning_to_rank/README.md

 You can read about the features included in the dataset here: https://www.microsoft.com/en-us/research/project/mslr/

 # Model
+LightGBM is a gradient boosting framework that uses tree based learning algorithm.
+It has support for learning to rank tasks.
+I chose LightGBM because it is a superior gradient boosting model when compared to xgboost as a baseline.
+It performs faster, has better accuracy, and consumes less memory.

-I used LightGBM due to its simplicity and support of learning to rank tasks.
-Light GBM is a gradient boosting framework that uses tree based learning algorithm.
-Light GBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
+LightGBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
 It will choose the leaf with max delta loss to grow.
 When growing the same leaf, Leaf-wise algorithm can reduce more loss than a level-wise algorithm.

 ![alt text](https://lightgbm.readthedocs.io/en/latest/_images/leaf-wise.png)